kevinday/rep_distribution/README.md

-The code in `rep_distribution.js` can be pasted into a geth console to initialize the rep contract.
+The code in `rep_distribution.js` can be loaded into a geth console to initialize the rep contract.

 Note that at the top of this file the line `primaryAddress = eth.accounts[0];`

 If you'd like to initiate transactions from a different account, please change this.

-After copying into the console (this takes a long time due to the size of the address/balance arrays), do the following:
+Copying this into the console takes a very long time due to the size of the balance/address arrays.
+Instead, it is best to launch get with `--preload rep_distribution.js console`

 To load the rep contract, call
 `loadRepContract()`